List Vulnerable Packages

 boolean

-Indicates whether the vulnerable package is hidden (true
+Indicates whether the vulnerable package is hidden (true) or visible (false).

 1. Get all vulnerable packages: